alphagov/router/README.md

 # Router

 GOV.UK Router is an HTTP reverse proxy built on top of [`triemux`][tm].
-It loads a routing table into memory from a MongoDB database and:
+It loads a routing table into memory from a Postgres database (in practice, the database created and maintained by [Content Store][content-store]
+and:

 - forwards requests to backend application servers according to the path in the request URL